stephancill/ecp-client-ios/api/README.md

 - Device registration and APNs push notifications
 - On-chain comment listener and background workers using BullMQ
 - Bull Board UI for monitoring queues
+- Post subscriptions (per-author): subscribe to be notified when an author posts

 Visit `http://localhost:3000` to verify the server is running.